NiharZanwar/Temple-Image-Analytics/README.md

 This request tells the flask app to use a pre-trained CNN models to predict the category of a new image.

+## CNN_temple_open_closed.py (NOT USED)
+This code takes training data as input and trains a CNN to learn to classify images as given in the training data.

+This code also takes in a new dataset to (manually) test the categorisation on.
+It involves making folders labelled with class names and transferring (resized versions) images to the categories predicted by the model.
+It also outputs the images that failed to classify as any class (threshold value=0.5).
+These images are termed "anomalies", while the images that successfully classify as some class are called "normal" images.

+Currently this model can satisfactorily classify between door_closed and door_opened images.
+Further experiments also assure that given enough pattern differences in the categories, the CNN (on training adequately) will classify well on more no. of categories as well.